Stefan Persson (ice hockey)

 Eric Stefan Persson (born 22 December 1954) is a Swedish professional ice hockey executive and former player.
 He is the general manager of Borås HC hockey club in Sweden.
-Persson played for nine seasons with the New York Islanders of the National Hockey League (NHL), where he was a member of four Stanley Cup championship teams in the early 1980s.
+Persson played for nine seasons with the New York Islanders of the National Hockey League (NHL), where he was a member of four Stanley Cup championship teams in 1980, 1981, 1982, and 1983, he was also a two-time Le Mat trophy winner as Swedish hockey champions in 1976, and 1977.